All

 Form more than 40 years, the Saharawi people have been struggling for their land and their terrotory against the kingdom of Morocco.

-Ayutla, taking up the arms to defend ourselves
+Guerrero, taking up the arms to defend ourselves

-On January 6, 2013 in the municipality of Ayutla and Tecoanapa in the State of Guerrero, Mexico, the people took up arms to defend themselves against the abuses of criminal gangs that threatened the region.
+In the State of Guerrero, Mexico, the people took up arms to defend themselves against the abuses of criminal gangs that threatened the region.